Skip to content

 Use EasyEDA Pro Extension Setup if you need the full extension flow.

-5. Verify the Connection
+4. Verify the Bridge

-In your MCP client, run:
+In your AI tool, run:

 text